vsladkov/reload-emulator/README.md

 };
 ```

 First NIB file is loaded in floppy disk drive on startup.
-Images can be loaded dynamically at runtime in floppy dist drive and/or tape drive using F1-F9.
+Images can be loaded dynamically at runtime in floppy disk drive and / or tape drive using F1-F9.

 Up to 9 disk images can be embedded in single UF2 binary (for 2MB flash).